mpsitech/wznm-WhizniumSBE/README.md

 WhizniumSBE (SBE = Service Builder’s Edition) is a tool for the model-based development of modern, multi-threaded, connected C++ application software, with focus on single board computers.

 Besides being model-based, software development with WhizniumSBE rests on the foundation of these three principles:
--	Full coverage: one single method of model entry is used for all application aspects, ranging from database access to thread-safe inter-object communication to preferences file and web-based user interface with detailes access rights management
+-	Full coverage: one single method of model entry is used for all application aspects, ranging from database access to thread-safe inter-object communication to preferences file and web-based user interface with detailed access rights management
 -	All code in plain sight: no functionality is hidden away in libraries
 -	Mixing of auto-generated code with manual additions: auto-generated code provides the backbone of the (single) project source code tree; it is meant to be extended manually, with manual changes carried over to the next version when the model changes